When you purchase through links on our site, we may earn a commission. Here’s how it works.

 31 Working Dogs Breeds

-The American Kennel Club (AKC) considers there are 28 specific working dog breeds.
-These particular dogs are suited to a wide range of working jobs including guarding property, watching over livestock, pulling carts or serving as avalanche rescue dogs.
-The American Kennel Club’s classification of “working dogs” includes dogs of particularly large breeding such as:
+As of 2022, the American Kennel Club (AKC) considers there are 31 specific working dog breeds.
+These particular dogs are suited to a wide range of working jobs including guarding property, watching over livestock, pulling carts, or serving as avalanche rescue dogs.
+The American Kennel Club’s classification of “working dogs” includes:

 - Saint Bernard